 OFFICERS

 Section 1.
-The officers of the Academy shall be President; President-elect; Treasurer; Secretary; three Counselors; Chairperson of the Junior Academy; the State Representative to AAAS/NAAS; and the President and President -elect of the Division(s).
+The officers of the Academy shall be President; President-elect; Treasurer; Secretary; three Counselors; the State Representative to AAAS/NAAS; and the President and President -elect of the Division(s).

 Section 2.
 A President-elect shall be elected annually and, at the close of a one-year term of office, shall become President and serve for one year as President.
 In the event of a vacancy in the office of President, the President-elect shall become President.